 Inbound marketing does the opposite.
 It is a technique that allows you to “be found” by potential customers.
-Inbound Campaigns have three key components:
+Inbound marketing campaigns have three key components:

-• Search Engine Optimization (SEO) – By optimizing your website pages and blog posts with keywords, it will be easier for potential customers to find your website.
+• Search Engine Optimization (SEO) – By optimizing your website pages and blog posts with keywords that resonate with search engines like Google & Bing, it will be easier for potential customers to find your website.
 The idea is to maximize your search presence.

-As technology advances, Inbound is the most efficient way of allocating your resources.
-Inbound Marketing helps in reducing overall costs and more focused prospect targeting.
-Inbound is definitely an investment, but worth the cost that will give you better, more cost efficient results, compared to outbound.
+As technology advances, Inbound is the most efficient and cost-effective way of allocating your resources.
+Inbound marketing helps in reducing overall costs and gaining more focused prospect targeting.
+Inbound marketing is definitely an investment, but worth the cost that will give you better, more cost efficient results, compared to outbound marketing.